Ethelbert-Tang/Metal_Alloying_Optimizer/README.md

 - Set up the alloying additions, the respective compositions, in the Metal_Weight_Per_ton.csv file

-- Run code and select grade to calculate
+- Run code and select grade in the pop-up window to calculate.

-- profit?